 Pershing Square is located where an

-active archaeology dig happens every year from April through October.
-Come watch archaeologists uncover the original Spanish Colonial fort built here beginning in 1776.
-Be sure to check out the original adobe walls of that first Spanish fort just steps away in the Mesa Room of the
+active archaeology dig happens every year from April through October, where archaeologists work to uncover the original Spanish Colonial fort built here beginning in 1776.

 If you left your picnic basket at home, you can find some take-out nearby, such as the famous burgers, curly fries, and other comfort food favorites from the